 More than 732,000 participants were recruited by the NIHR Clinical Research Network into health and social care studies.
 398 members of the public reviewed 841 funding proposals, and 124 members of the public served on our funding committees and advisory boards.

 The report also supplies financial data on our funding for the year.

 If you require the report in a different format, please contact us.

-The NIHR Clinical Research Network (CRN) provides the infrastructure and funding to support high quality clinical research.
+The NIHR Clinical Research Network (CRN) provides the infrastructure and funding to support delivery of high quality clinical research.